+Day 18 – Grimaldo to Galisteo.
 Because of the heat of the day we had a pre dawn start from Grimaldo.
 It was going to be about a 20 kilometre day to Galisteo.
 The owner of the Casa Rural where we stayed the night before gave us some very good information about the route.
 It was all about how the route had changed over the years.
 There is a diversion or an alternative route on this section, which takes you through Rio Lobos.

-I realized after about 3 or 400 meters and then sort of backtracked and got back onto the right route.
+I realized after about 300 or 400 meters and then sort of backtracked and got back onto the right route.
 The other guy decided no, he was going to soldier on it.
 He basically bush bashed his way back onto the Camino which was quite amusing because I thought he was well ahead of me.
 I think there’s about two hours later, I looked around and he was coming up this hill behind me, sweating.
 I said, how the heck did you get behind me and then his story came out about taking the wrong road.

 So be very careful there and make sure that you understand that you’re not gonna take the alternative route to Rio Lobos.
 But do make sure that you’re on the correct Camino route.
 Check your guidebooks, and check your GPS tracks.
-I have to confess I did all of that when I went through the gate that I shouldn’t have gone through but I was only 1 or 200 metres off the track and so I thought I’ll cut across, but I couldn’t.
+I have to confess I did all of that when I went through the gate that I shouldn’t have gone through but I was only 100 or 200 metres off the track and so I thought I’ll cut across, but I couldn’t.

-Once we got into Galisteo and we were staying at the other side of town in a casa rural where a couple that I had been walking with had one room and I had a room then another pilgrim turned up who we knew quite well.
-We said, where are you staying?
-And he said, oh, I’m staying where you’re staying.
+Then we met another pilgrim over lunch nearby, who we knew quite well.
+We said, “where are you staying”?
+And he said, “oh, I’m staying where you’re staying”.
 So we all walked back together.
 Then the owner of the casa rural wasn’t there.
-One of our group of three speak Spanish so she called the owner and we found that our pilgrim friend didn’t have a booking.
-But she ran around to see what other accommodation was available and all albergues were full and everything else was full.
+One of our group of three speaks Spanish so she called the owner and we found that our pilgrim friend didn’t have a booking.
+But she rang around to see what other accommodation was available and all albergues were full and everything else was full.